2009 NBA Finals: International broadcasts

+Locally, the Finals were broadcast on Los Angeles' KABC-TV and Orlando's WFTV.

 Impact and aftermath

 Lakers

-The series win brought the Lakers' franchise championship total to 15, trailing only to the Boston Celtics.
-The championship was the fourth of the 2000s decade for the Lakers, most among all teams in the four major professional sports leagues in North America.
+The series win brought the Lakers' franchise championship total to 15, trailing only the Boston Celtics.
+The championship was the fourth title for the Lakers during the 2000s, the most among all teams in the four major professional sports leagues in North America.